Real and momentum space analysis of topological phases in 2D d-wave altermagnets: -wave Altermagnet Lattice Structure and Hamiltonian Model

+We start defining a minimal tight-binding Hamiltonian that captures the essential symmetry of $\dd$-wave altermagnetism.
+This model serves as a controllable theoretical laboratory (extensively studied in the context of both transition metal oxides and ultracold atom realizations) to investigate the interplay between exchange splitting and anisotropic hopping, establishing the foundational parameters used throughout the subsequent topological and transport analyses.

-In Figure \ref{fig_AMlattice} we represent the real-space crystal structure of 2D lattice $\dd$-wave altermagnets of type $\dd_{x^2-y^2}$ and $\dd_{xy}$.
+In Figure \ref{fig_AMlattice} we represent the real-space crystal structure of a 2D lattice $\dd$-wave altermagnet.
 The sublattice $A$ (blue) and sublattice $B$ (red) possess opposite magnetic moments $-m$ and $m$ represented by down $\downarrow$ and up $\uparrow$ white arrows.
 The sublattices $A$ and $B$ then act as an antiferromagnet, exerting opposite exchange fields on the spin $\s=\pm 1$ itinerant electrons.
-According to Hund's rule, an electron spin aligns with the local magnetic moment to lower its energy.
-In the Hamiltonian, this results in a staggered exchange potential energy of $+\s J$ and $-\s J$ for $A$ and $B$ type sites, respectively, with $J$ the energy splitting (exchange field strength).
+Due to the strong on-site exchange interaction (Hund's coupling), an itinerant electron spin aligns with the local magnetic moment to minimize its exchange energy.
+In the Hamiltonian, this results in a staggered exchange potential energy of $+\s J$ and $-\s J$ for $A$ and $B$ type sublattices, respectively, where $J$ represents the effective spin-splitting energy (exchange field strength).
 The gray lines represent nearest-neighbor (NN) hopping $t$ between $A$ and $B$ sites, while the yellow and green lines represent the characteristic altermagnetic next-nearest-neighbor (NNN) hopping amplitudes $+t_{a}$ and $-t_{a}$, respectively.
 Let us denote by $\vk=(k_x,k_y)$ the wave vector and by $\vt=(\tau_x,\tau_y,\tau_z)$ the Pauli matrices acting on the lattice (pseudo-spin) sector $(A,B)$.
-The Hamiltonian for spin $\s$ electrons in momentum space adopts the form $H_\s(\vk)=\vd_\s(\vk)\cdot\vt$, where the three-vector $\vd_\s=(d_x^\s,d_y^\s,d_z^\s)$ plays the role of an ``effective Zeeman field in pseudospin space''.
-The NN interaction contributes to the Hamiltonian $H_\s(\vk)$ through a $d_x^\s\tau_x+d_y^\s\tau_y$ term with \be d_x^\s(\vk)-id_y^\s(\vk)=t\sum_{\vdt}e^{i\vk\cdot\vdt}, \ee where $\vdt$ denote the NN vector hoppings.
-Similarly, the NNN AM interaction and the exchange potential energy $\s J$ both contribute to the $d_z^\s\tau_z$ Hamiltonian part as follows \be d_z^\s(\vk)=\s J+t_a\sum_{\vdt'}\sgn({\vdt'}) e^{i\vk\cdot\vdt'}, \ee where $\vdt'$ denote the NNN vector hoppings and $\sgn({\vdt'})=\pm 1$ assigns their corresponding sign to account for the AM symmetry.
+The Bloch Hamiltonian for spin $\s$ electrons in momentum space adopts the form $H_\s(\vk)=\vd_\s(\vk)\cdot\vt$, where the three-vector $\vd_\s=(d_x^\s,d_y^\s,d_z^\s)$ plays the role of an ``effective Zeeman field in pseudospin space''.